 The Australian Shepherd, on the other hand, descends from the American West.
 It has some Australian roots, but it is actually an All-American breed.
 At one time, he was considered cowboy’s best friend.

 Modern day Australian shepherds have many tasks and can fill different positions, including herding dog, performing in the rodeo, therapy dog, and of course, a family companion.

 Between these two breeds, the Border Collie is the smaller one, but not for a huge margin.
 Their height can go between 18 and 22 inches, with a weight between 30 and 55lbs.
 The Aussie, on the other hand, grows between 18 and 23 inches and weighs between 40 and 65 lbs.

-They are available in different colors, including:
+Per breed standard of the American Kennel Club, they are available in different colors, including: